-Every once in a while we’re asked what is the number one thing that Ocala area homeowner's can do to secure their air conditioning and heating system between their scheduled PLUS Maintenance Tune-ups?
+Every once in a while we’re asked what is the number one thing that Ocala area homeowner's can do to secure their air conditioning and heating system between their scheduled tune-ups?
 The answer is simple this; remember to change the heating and air conditioning air filter.
 Changing furnace and return air filters is critical to the effectiveness of your HVAC system, plus your home's air quality.
 Did you know indoor air pollution is among the top five environmental health risks?
 It’s not thought of often, but it is extremely important to consider.
 Changing the air filters is not all that hard for most Ocala homeowners, but there are usually two obstacles to actually getting it done:

 - Understanding just how often to swap out your furnace or air conditioner filter.